-The Pinterest Analytics has changed quite a bit since it was launched back in 2013.
-There is a lot more that you can see and do.
-If you do not have the analytics available to you right now you need to verify your website attached to your pinterest profile.
+Pinterest Analytics has changed quite a bit since it was launched back in 2013.
+There is a lot more than you can see and do.
+If you do not have the analytics available to you right now you need to verify your website attached to your Pinterest profile.
 If you don’t know what I am talking about click here

 The audience tab takes you to a different page where you can learn about the stats of your current audience base, which country they come from, their gender and their language.
 You can even see which boards have most pins from your profile.
 Also, what brands your audience follows.

 I personally think that people at Pinterest have done a great job making their analytics graceful and less daunting compared to the amount of overwhelming information available on other Social counterparts.

 There you go!
 That is what I think about Pinterest’s new and improved analytics, what do you guys think?
 If there is something that you think Pinterest could implement please leave us a comment.